ironhack-labs/lab-dom-ironhack-cart/README.md

 ![](https://i.imgur.com/cbkHzZC.png)

-Inside `calcAll`, modify your code so when `Calculate prices` button is clicked, it now updates subtotal for all products.
+Inside `calculateAll`, modify your code so when `Calculate prices` button is clicked, it now updates subtotal for all products.

 ### Iteration 3: Total